Bengal Presidency: Background

-In 1599, a Royal Charter was granted by Queen Elizabeth I to allow the creation of a trading company in London for the purposes of trade with the East Indies.
+In 1599, a royal charter was granted by Queen Elizabeth I to allow the creation of a trading company in London for the purposes of trade with the East Indies.
 The governance of the company was placed in the hands of a governor and a 24-member Court of Directors.
 The corporation became known as the Honourable East India Company (HEIC).
-It rose to account for half of the world's trade.
+It became the most powerful corporation of its time, with control over half of world trade.
+Edmund Burke described the company as "a state in the guise of a merchant".
+It was described as a "state within a state", and even "an empire within an empire".
 The company was given a monopoly for British trade in the Indian Ocean.

 In 1608, Mughal Emperor Jahangir allowed the English East India Company to establish a small trading post on the west coast of India.
 It was followed in 1611 by a factory on the Coromandel Coast in South India, and in 1612 the company joined other already established European trading companies to trade in the wealthy Bengal Subah in the east.
 However, the power of the Mughal Empire declined from 1707, as the Nawab of Bengal in Murshidabad became financially independent with the help of bankers such as the Jagat Seth.
 The Nawabs began entering into treaties with numerous European companies, including the French East India Company, the Dutch East India Company, and the Danish East India Company.